Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 - Antioxidants can prevent environmental stress on the skin.

-Papaya may also be applicable in the natural skin care regimen, but use topically should be cautious when dealing with sensitive skin.
+Papaya may also be applied in the natural skin care regimen, but topical use should be cautious when dealing with sensitive skin.

-Papaya has enzymes and antioxidants which can assist in the body in its natural inflammatory reaction.
+Papaya has enzymes and antioxidants which can supports in the body in its natural inflammatory reaction.

 This may be helpful for: